 Erika first became interested in practicing law in the solidarity economy while studying abroad in Fortaleza, Brazil.
 There, they visited Landless Workers’ Movement (MST) settlements and learned about collective land ownership, squatters’ rights, and collective decision making.

-Erika is a 2021 Equal Justice Works legal fellow at the Sustainable Economies Law Center.
 As an intern at the Law Center during the summer of 2020, Erika was inspired by communities all over the country coming together to meet their own needs and support each other through mutual aid.
-Through her fellowship project, she aims to help these COVID-response mutual aid groups grow into permanently organized communities that can collectively access resources and power and push for systemic change.
+Through their fellowship project, they aim to help these COVID-response mutual aid groups grow into permanently organized communities that can collectively access resources and power and push for systemic change.

 Today, Erika is passionate about economic justice, rematriation of land to Indigenous communities, collective control of resources, mutual aid, and making the law accessible to everyone.
 Erika lives in Chicago, and they are licensed to practice law in both California and Illinois.
 In their free time, Erika enjoys crafts, sewing, cooking, singing, hiking, and gardening in their community garden plot.